WILLIAM HENRY BLACKBURN

 Their son John had his own family living nearby at that time.
 Margaret was probably married at that time.
 The one missing is Sarah.
 Where is she?

 On Dec.
 21, 1821 William H. Blackburn sold 204 acres, "where he lived" to Lewis BlackburnDeed Book I, page 126, Wilson County Court house records.
-The deed states t that the land is on Cedar Lick Creek and Stoners CreekAndrew Baird and David Baird owned some of the adjacent properties.
+The deed states that the land is on Cedar Lick Creek and Stoners CreekAndrew Baird and David Baird owned some of the adjacent properties.

 Their son Zebulon Blackburn had moved to Caldwell County Kentucky by 1815.
 Eventually all their children but John and Washington, would move to Caldwell County.
 Those two stayed in Tennessee